An Advance WordPress User Login Plugin

 This email is triggered when someone tries to login using a valid username or email, but an incorrect password.
-Therefore, the recipient is the owner of user account.
+Thus, the recipient is the owner of a user account.
 If the owner did not attempt the login, it points to suspicious login event.
-Probably it’s a good idea here to add an administrator’s contact details or link to a form on your site.
+Probably it’s a good idea here to add an admin’s contact details or link to a form on your site.
 This allows users to report back the incident.
-User feedback here can help you single out suspicious activities on your site.
+User feedback here can also help you single out suspicious activities on your site.

 Pro Tip: You can create a reporting contact form and paste its link in the template.
-Not only it allows you to track suspicious activities but also make sure it automatically attaches each report to sender’s account.
+Not only it allows you to track spam but also makes sure it automatically attaches each report to sender’s account.
 Also, you can auto-fill user information in the reporting form using meta data – autofill contact form fields using user account.
 If you are using RegistrationMagic Premium, you can also forward all these requests to a designated security person.

 b.
 One Time Password

 Custom Template for sending a one time password.